 The first writing systems in the world were developed by Black Africans.
 Did you know that our ancestors (long before the rest of the world) used written language to communicate information about everything from community names, property ownership, warfare, and personal debt to family structure, love, and gender relations?
 Although these ancient African symbolic systems paved the way for modern language, they have either died or are in decline.
 Check out this endangered alphabets chart that among other things demonstrates Africa’s diverse contributions to the great human lexicon.

-The two languages that are generally accepted to be the oldest discernible writing systems in the world are Sumerian (often referred to as Proto-Saharan) and Nsibidi.
-These languages, although a subject of much debate, did originate from Black Africans in Mesopotamia (now modern day Iraq) and Southeastern Nigeria, respectively.
+The language that are generally accepted to be the oldest discernible writing systems in the world are Old Nubian (often referred to as Proto-Saharan) and Nsibidi.
+These languages, although a subject of much debate, did originate from Black Africans in South of Ancient Egypt (in Sudan) and Southeastern Nigeria, respectively.
 Early evidence suggests that they are at least 3,400 to 5,000 years old.
-These logographic writing systems (much like Chinese and Japanese) use wedge-shaped pictures to represent whole words.
+These logographic writing system, Nsibidi, (much like Chinese and Japanese) uses wedge-shaped pictures to represent whole words.

-These writing systems were initially private languages used amongst the elite and secret societies.
+These writing systems were initially private languages used amongst the religious community as well as elite and secret societies.
 Although Nsibidi markings on a person’s clothes and body were reserved for government officials and the powerful, the written messages were actually used to record common events and ordinary communication (like the transcripts of a court case).
-The Sumerian language was typically inscribed on clay tablets and not only covered topics like government and financial records, but also included literature ranging from poetry and songs to epics and folktales.

 Our African ancestors laid the foundation for modern languages and writing systems across the globe.
 These early civilizations represent a beautifully rich and complex web of social groups, structures, hierarchies, transactions, relationships, and learning.
 Black people invented oral and written language and have a long and proud literary history.